Parity-guidewireDevTrails-26/parity/docs/PHASE_2_ARCHITECTURE.md

-# Kavach: Phase 2 Architecture Deep-Dive
+# parity: Phase 2 Architecture Deep-Dive

 This document answers the core architectural and implementation questions for the "Unicorn-tier" Kavach Parametric Insurance Platform.